shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 ## 7. Scene: Lemilay catches ersie disobeying, tattles on her

+*KNOCK KNOCK*

+The hairs on Ersie’s neck stood on end.
+“Who is it?”

+“Chiefling Ersatzica, I have orders from Chief Awoomoon.”

+*Crap!
+It was Imraen!
+He’s probably going to kick me out!* “Ok, just a minute.”

+The door was shunted open.
+“Chiefling Ersatzica, I understand that you are not currently working on the census?”

+“I’m in the planning stages.
+I’m getting some tools ready to—”

+“Chief Awoomoon has ordered you to do the census.
+And my orders are to enforce yours.”

+“Yeah, I’ll be out in a bit, just need to—”

+“I apologize, Chiefling Ersatzica.”
+Imraen picked up Ersatzica by the waist and slung her over his shoulder.

+Ersie quickly grabbed the bracer just before he did so, tightly grasping it as she was lifted up.

+Imraen set her down gently outside her workshop.
+“Go complete your task.”

+“I forgot something in there.
+Can I—”

+Imraen closed the workshop door, and stood in front of it, getting as comfy as a guard on watch duty could.

+“So can I…”

+Imraen glanced at her.

+“Ok.
+I’ll be right back.”

+Ersatzica went to Mother’s office.
+It wasn’t locked, but she was also not there.
+Typical.
+Ersie went to the town square, where Lemilay was singing a song and giving a backrub to a scruffy wolf about her same age.

+“There’s no distance too far, let me be the bridge to your heart—” Lemilay sang.

+“Lemilay, have you seen Mother?”
+Ersie said.

+“When I’m with you, I feel a connection—”

+“Lemilay!”

+“What?
+Can’t you see I’m singing?”

+“Where’s Mother?”

+“How should I know?
+You should—”

+“You’ve got Hindsight and the spyglass.
+You can find out.”

+“I’m busy.”

+“With Fernsen?”
+Ersatzica eyed her and the scruffy wolf at her hands..

+“I give backrubs to everyone.”

+“Sure.”

+“What do you want her for anyway?
+She’s probably busy—”

+“Did you tattle on me about the census?”

+Lemilay chuckled.
+“Of course not.”

+“I knew it was you.”

+“No, it wasn’t.”
+Lemilay smiled.
+“It was Fernsen.
+Right, Fernsen?”

+Fernsen smiled, and nodded.

+“Lemilay!
+I’m trying to make something for Muddy!
+The census can wait.”

+“Ah ah ah!”
+Lemilay shook her muzzle around, raising her chin higher with each shake.
+“That’s not for you to decide.
+It’s for Mother.”

+“Argh!
+Well, why aren’t you doing the census?”

+“I am.”
+Lemilay smugly jiggled the spyglass.

+“We’ll see about that.
+Fernsen, where did you last see Chief Awoomoon?”

+“Don’t tell her.”

+Fersen shrugged.

+“Fine.
+I’ll just howl for her.”

+“She’s not going to like that…” Lemilay sing-songed.
+“Might as well just do the census like you’re supposed to.”

+Ersatzica stormed off. *Lemilay is such a bitch.
+She’s always tripping me up, intentionally.
+I don’t want to say I wish she wasn’t my sister, but… if I wasn’t related to her, maybe my life would be easier.*

 ## 8. Scene: Awoomoon locks up Ersie’s workshop, posts a guard in frront

 ## 9. Scene: ersie muddy find Lemilay using spyglass to do census, tattle on her